alallier/Dominoes-Scorer/README.md

  * Different game modes (like quick play, guest play, and arcade play)
  * Unique users with unique login and password to keep track of stats
  * Group* logins to allow users who play as a group not be required to have to login each player one by one
- * Allow a guest player to play in any mode at anytime and not have their stats be saved in the database
+ * Allow a guest player to play in any mode at any time and not have their stats be saved in the database

 Extreme feature list:

  * Allows games to temporarily be saved in the database, so that way you can come back to a game in progress (probably up to 2 days later)
- * Research and implement different types of dominoe games other than just chicken foot dominoes
+ * Research and implement different types of dominoes games other than just chicken foot dominoes

 Outline/Discussion
 ---